huiziy/Concrete_Project_Description/README.md

 The data set was provided by an international vertically integrated cement/concrete producer (VIP) from across a range of different concrete production sites and consisted of 9994 measured compressive strengths from job-site mixtures that were sampled across various locations in the United States.
 Three samples corresponding to a given mixture was collected at the job-site (i.e., in the form of 6″×12″ cylinders) and cured following ASTM C39 for 28 days after which time their compressive strengths were measured.

 The data set contained mixture proportions in terms of:
-1. w/c, cement and fly ash contents (in kg per m3 of concrete),
+1. w/c, cement and fly ash contents (in kg per m3 of concrete)
-2. water-reducing admixture (WRA) and air-entraining admixture contents (in kg per 100 kg of cementitious material),
+2. water-reducing admixture (WRA) and air-entraining admixture contents (in kg per 100 kg of cementitious material)
-3. coarse and fine aggregate contents (in kg per m3 of concrete), and
+3. coarse and fine aggregate contents (in kg per m3 of concrete)
-4. fresh air content (in volume %) for each mixture.
+4. fresh air content (in volume %) for each mixture
 5. the strength that was targeted (target)
 6. the strength that was actually measured (output)